jvaubourg/stoltenberg-speech-20110722/README.md

 % youtube-dl http://www.vgtv.no/#!/video/42403/se-stoltenberg-snakke-om-bombeangrepet
 ```

-The syncing of the subtitles was done, with the help of [this other video](https://www.youtube.com/watch?v=VwdZs0GqWHA).
+The syncing of the subtitles was done with the help of [this other video](https://www.youtube.com/watch?v=VwdZs0GqWHA).

 ### Available formats